Contacts

 17. Hon Prof Hani Sewilam of Egypt

-You have led by example by contributing to ensuring the financial stability of the Secretariat to advance Africa’s water, sanitation and hygiene agenda.
+You have led by example through contributing to ensuring the financial stability of the Secretariat to advance Africa’s water, sanitation and hygiene agenda.
 Allow me to highlight that your commitment to finance the core activities of AMCOW lies at the heart of the renewed interest from our funding partners to support AMCOW programmes.

 1. the African Sanitation Policy Guidelines;